RGSS3/pattern-match-c/README.md

 First Try
 ======================
-This is not (C99) standard version, however, the warnings along with are supressed by GCC pragma.
+This is not (C99) standard version, however, the warnings along with are suppressed by GCC pragma.

 ### Synopsis